 Late applications or changes of order of preference will be considered after the first stage has been completed.
-Where a parent expresses a preference within the first stage and then changes a preference after 13th November 2024, this will be deemed as a late application.
+Where a parent expresses a preference within the first stage and then changes a preference after 4pm on 31st October 2025, this will be deemed as a late application.